 I encourage you to independently consider the role that paternalism plays in other tech industry decisions.
 If you write a blog post about it, I’ll link it in this one.

 Who makes decisions about a company’s future talent?

 Tech has a well-deserved reputation for ridiculous hiring processes.
-Google famously used to ask candidates inane questions like “How many ping pong balls fit in a jet plane?”
+Google famously used to ask candidates trick questions like this one about buckets and water.
 Thousands of companies copied Google.
-Later, Google stopped asking those questions: it took the Genius Company Full of Geniuses just one decade to discover that these questions were asinine.
+Later, Google stopped asking those questions.
 But by then, everybody was doing it.
 Tech has a pattern of keeping outdated interview questions and generating false, retroactive justifications for them.

 The interview process isn’t judged on its effectiveness as much as it’s judged on the interviewers’ sense of control.
 Let me provide some examples.

 What information reveals someone’s fit for a role?

 A person’s fit for a software engineering role, of course, has a lot to do with how they write software.
 This makes perfect sense.
 To judge this, companies subject all engineers to a self-contained code challenge.
 This makes a lot less sense.